-Tomorrow we are all Irish.
+By Alfie Paul Tomorrow we are all Irish.
 So, to celebrate St. Patirck's Day I had a look around our holdings to see how The Text Message could celebrate Eire.
-As always I used our Online Public Access (OPA) system and found some expected things: Consular records in RG 84 (Records of the Foreign Service Posts of the Department … Continue reading Irish American Heroes
+As always I used our Online Public Access (OPA) system and found some expected things: Consular records in RG 84 (Records of the Foreign Service Posts … Continue reading Irish American Heroes

 Yesterday, the editors of this blog had the honor of being among the recipients of the Archivist’s Awards for Outstanding Achievement.
 We were thrilled to be recognized for our work on The Text Message and want to say thank you to our readers and contributors.
 The ceremony, held in the Adrienne C. Thomas Auditorium at … Continue reading Thank You!

 Today's post is written by Alfie Paul, a processing archivist at Archives II.
 On July 20, 1969 the world watched as the first human beings landed on the moon.
 That day 42 years ago was the culmination of a race to the moon that President John F. Kennedy began in 1961 saying he believed “that … Continue reading One Small Step